-Choosing the right conservatory for your home may sound like a daunting task but rest assured it is easier than you may think.
+Choosing the right conservatory for your home may sound like a daunting task.
+However, it is actually easier than you may think.

-To help you plan the perfect conservatory, we have put together the following buyer’s guide which will provide you with the information you need, in order to make a well informed decision.
+To help you plan the perfect conservatory, we have put together this buyer’s guide.
+This guide will provide you with the information you need to make a well informed decision.

-Our guide covers a vast range of topics, from planning permission, to conservatory build and style.
-Our buyer’s guide provides you with essential conservatory information.
+Our guide covers a vast range of topics: from planning permission, to conservatory build and style.
+Our buyer’s guide provides you with essential conservatory information you’ll need.

 The very first stage of buying a conservatory involves finding and engaging with a trusted local conservatory company.

-We suggest that you speak with one of our recommended conservatory companies which we have fully checked and approved.
+We suggest that you speak with one of our recommended conservatory companies.
+All of our trusted companies have been fully checked and approved.

-We also recommend that you get up to at least 3 quotes before making a decision on which company to use.
-Once you have received your online quote we will be in touch to point you in the right direction of three trusted companies within our network that are local to you.
+We also recommend that you get up to at least 3 quotes before deciding on which company to use.
+Once you have received your online quote we’ll connect you three trusted local companies within our network.

-This enables you to carefully compare products, designs and prices so that you have all of the facts needed for your research in order to make an informed decision.
+This enables you to carefully compare products, designs and prices so you can make an informed decision.

-This may either be carried out in their showroom or alternatively in the comfort of your own home.
-They will carry out the initial site survey and in most cases take photographs of the proposed site.
+This may either be carried out in their showroom or your home.
+They will carry out the initial site survey and, in most cases, take photographs of the proposed site.